sems-server/sems/doc/Readme.sbc_call_control.txt

 will pass the contents of the Header named "P-UUID" as value "uuid" and the contents of "P-Call-Limit" as "max_calls".

+Alternatively, call control can also be set through message parts by using replacement patterns.
+Example:
+   call_control=cc_pcalls,$H(P-Call-Control)

+The header 'P-Call-Control' is a comma separated list of call control configurations, with key,value pairs appended, i.e. of the form module_name;param=val;param=val.
+Example:
+  P-Call-Control: cc_prepaid;uuid=joe, cc_pcalls;uuid=joe;max_calls=10

+As usual with multi-value headers, several separate headers may be used, so the above example is equivalent to:
+  P-Call-Control: cc_prepaid;uuid=joe
+  P-Call-Control: cc_pcalls;uuid=joe;max_calls=10

 Several CC modules are implemented o cc_pcalls         - parallel calls limiting o cc_call_timer     - call timer (maximum call duration)